Smartling/SmartlingHelp/_articles/files/managing-business-documents.md

 ![](/uploads/versions/smartling___manage_files-1---x----868-729x---.png)

-**Optional:** After you have updated a file, you may want to rename it to match the most recent version.
-To rename a file, mouseover the name and click the **Pencil** icon.
+<div class="info">After you have updated a file, you may want to rename it to match the most recent version.
+To rename a file, mouseover the name and click the <strong>Pencil</strong> icon.</div>

 ![](/uploads/versions/business_documents_overview_-_google_docs---x----346-398x---.png)

-**Note:** You can achieve the same effect by uploading the changed file again as long as you haven’t changed the file name.
+You can achieve the same effect as updating by uploading the changed file again as long as you haven’t changed the file name.
 You will be prompted to confirm that you want to overwrite the existing file.
 This action will capture only the parts of the document you have changed as new strings.

 ![](/uploads/versions/smartling___manage_files-2---x----1552-536x---.png)